aws/aws-toolkit-azure-devops/Docs/elastic-beanstalk-createversion.rst

 Synopsis
 ========

-    This task deploys a new version of an application to an |EB| environment associated with the application.
+    This task creates a new version of an application that can be deployed subsequently to an |EB| environment associated with the application.

 Description
 ===========